A Periodicity Result for Tilings of $\mathbb Z^3$ by Clusters of Prime-Squared Cardinality: Weak Periodicity Assuming the Spectral Measure is Supported on the Union of Finitely Many Lines

 \begin{lemma} We can choose vectors $g_1, h_1, \ldots, g_n, h_n\in \Z^3$ such that \begin{enumerate}[a)] \item $S_i+\set{tv_i\in \R^3/\Z^3:\ t\in \R} \subseteq \ker\chi_{g_i}\cap \ker\chi_{h_i}$ for each $i$. \item $\Z g_i+ \Z h_i$ is a rank-$2$ subgroup of $\Z^3$ for each $i$. \item $g_i$ and $h_i$ are orthogonal to $v_i$ for each $i$. \item $(\Z g_i + \Z h_i) + (\Z g_j + \Z h_j)$ is a rank-$3$ subgroup of $\Z^3$ whenever $i\neq j$. \end{enumerate} \end{lemma} \begin{proof} By Lemma \ref{lemma:an elementary kernel containment lemma used in last section} we can find $g_1, h_1, \ldots, g_n, h_n$ such that (a), (b) and (c) are true.
 We show that (d) also holds.
 Let $i, j\in \set{1, \ldots, n}$ be distinct.
 Assume on the contrary that

 is not a rank-$3$ subgroup of $\Z^3$.
 Then $\Lambda$ is a rank-$2$ subgroup of $\Z^3$.
 Consequently, both $v_i$ and $v_j$ are orthogonal to each of $g_i, h_i, g_j, h_j$.
-This forces that $v_i$ and $v_j$ are linearly dependent, giving the required contradiction. \end{proof}
+This forces that $v_i$ and $v_j$ are linearly dependent, contradicting the pairwise linear independence of $v_1, \ldots, v_n$ noted above (a consequence of the minimality of $n$). \end{proof}

 Fix $g_1, h_1, \ldots, g_n, h_n$ as in Lemma \ref{lemma:choosing planes intersection and all that}.
 Thus, in particular, the measure $\nu$ is supported on the set

 Let $\Lambda_i$ be the subgroup of $\Z^3$ generated by $g_i$ and $h_i$, that is $\Lambda_i=\Z g_i + \Z h_i$.